information

 Project Background

-The Project will restore publicly owned property.
+This project will restore publicly owned property.
 This project will hold more floodwater on public land to reduce flood risk to local homes and businesses.
-As part of the project, BES will update the National Flood Insurance Maps for the Johnson Creek floodplain in this area.
+As part of the project, Environmental Services will update the National Flood Insurance Maps for the Johnson Creek Floodplain in this area.

 • Reduce how often homes, businesses, and streets flood in the project area.